These are devices exposed in Ironclad regardless of target system when present, with standardized interfaces.

 The device random

-is equivalent to the one featured in other unix-like
+is equivalent to the one featured in other UNIX-like

-kernels.
-Keep in mind that Ironclad has limited sources of entropy, so the
+Ironclad has limited sources of entropy, so the quality of this random numbers

 /dev/urandom